 What role did the Tränenpalast play after the Berlin Wall was built?
 What impact did the division of Germany have on people’s daily lives in East and West?
 The self-guided tour ”Papers, please!“ invites young people to explore these questions in the permanent exhibition at this historic site.
 At six stations, students can investigate original objects, documents and photos and discover history’s relevance for their own lives today.

 Ask for the activity guide at the information desk.
 We suggest that school groups participate in a guided tour beforehand.

 free of charge

 What impact did the division of Germany have on people living in the GDR and the Federal Republic of Germany?
 Discover the history of the division of Germany with our app on the permanent exhibition "Tränenpalast.
-Everyday life in Divided Germany".
+Site of German Division".

 Would you have managed to travel from East Germany to West Germany?
 You can find out by playing the game "Crossing the Border via the Palace of Tears".
 Try to exit the country via the former departure hall at Friedrichstraße station: You have to pass five sections.
 Only if things go well, you can take the train to the West.

 In the included AudioGuide curators and contemporary witnesses tell you in 17 tracks about everyday life at the former border crossing point.
 A short film conveys the atmosphere of the Tränenpalast during the division of Germany.
 You can download the app for free for use at the Tränenpalast or at home.

 Would you like to do a self-guided audio tour through our exhibition?
 In 17 stories to selected objects, you will find out more about their history, about the Tränenpalast and about everyday life in divided Germany.

 The AudioGuide is available for free at the information desk.
 It is available in German, English, French, Spanish and Italian.
 You can also download the files to your mobile device or PC.

 Target audience: All audiences